 Planning a move takes a small amount of time and can save you a lot of grief down the road.
 Yet, so many people skip this simple step.

-Generally, planning entails writing down a list of everything that needs to get done.
+Generally, planning entails writing down a list of everything that needs to be done.
 Include big tasks like finding a Realtor and changing utilities over, as well as smaller things like buying tape for boxes and remembering to leave behind your keys.
-It also helps to organize these tasks with a calendar or at least assign each one a rough date they should be completed by.
+It also helps to organize these tasks with a calendar or at least assign each one a rough date they should be completed.
 Remember, behind every good move is the plan that helped propel it to success.

 2. Relying Solely on Used Boxes